wp-plugins/updraftplus/readme.txt

 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
-* Files and databases can have separate schedules
+* Files and database backups can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Large sites can be split into multiple archives
 * Select which files to backup (plugins, themes, content, other)